obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Frontmatter Properties.md

 # Frontmatter Properties

-> [!warning]
-> This page describes a **highly advanced** and **experimental** feature of the Tasks plugin, in order to get feedback from early adopters.
->
-> The facilities are likely to change before final release, and your queries will probably need updating later on.

 > [!released]
-> Use of Obsidian Properties was introduced in Tasks X.Y.Z.
+> Use of Frontmatter Properties was introduced in Tasks X.Y.Z.

 ## What are Frontmatter Properties